torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 * `Digiteq Automotive <https://www.digiteqautomotive.com/en>`_

-  * funding of the project CAN FD Open Cores Support Linux Kernel Based Systems
+  * funding of the project CAN FD Open Cores Support GNU/Linux Kernel Based Systems
   * negotiated and paid CTU to allow public access to the project
   * provided additional funding of the work